Masange/masange.github.io/README.md

 The purpose of this project is to source, clean, format, and visualize a home loan (or mortgage) dataset as well as check if some variables have a relationship with the likelihood of a homeowner prepaying their loan.

 ## [Project 8 - Temperature Summary Application](https://github.com/Masange/projects/tree/master/Project%208%20-%20Temperature%20Summary%20Application)
-The purpose of this application is to determine the number of temperatures, the largest temperature, and the smallest temperature.
+<p align="justify">The purpose of this application is to determine the number of temperatures, the largest temperature, and the smallest temperature.</p>

 ## [Project 9 - Predicting Credit Card Default](https://github.com/Masange/projects/tree/master/Project%209%20-%20Predicting%20Credit%20Card%20Default)
-This project aims to develop a model that predicts the likelihood of credit card default.
-Knowing such information allows lenders to optimize lending decisions, which leads to a better customer experience and sound business economics.
+<p align="justify">This project aims to develop a model that predicts the likelihood of credit card default.
+Knowing such information allows lenders to optimize lending decisions, which leads to a better customer experience and sound business economics.</p>

 ## [Project 10 - Predicting Password Strength](https://github.com/Masange/projects/tree/master/Project%2010%20-%20Predicting%20Password%20Strength)
 <p align="justify">This project aims to develop a machine-learning model that classifies the strength of a password.
 The strength of a password is a function of length, complexity, and unpredictability.
 Using strong passwords lowers the overall risk of a security breach.</p>

 # Contact Information
-Email  : kchulu.2012@gmail.com
+Email - kchulu.2012@gmail.com

-Phone : (330) 906 0905
+Phone - (330) 906 0905